DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 > The team is responsible for executing the tasks **and** monitoring and managing process and progress.

+Self-management entails freedom *and* responsibility.

+Self-management requires a certain mindset among the team and the organization around the team.

 <div style="text-align: left; margin: auto; width: 60%;">
 Commitment<br />
 <span style="margin-left: 1em;">⬆️ Focus</span><br />